This article was first published on Customer Think.

 Also Read: Power of AI for everyone with ‘No-Code AI’

-Your IT governance model might be top-down, with a single authority controlling your entire citizen development programme, which could comprise a variety of projects and activities.
+Your IT governance model might be top-down, with a single authority controlling your entire citizen development program, which could comprise a variety of projects and activities.
 This office, which can be housed within your IT department, can be led by your CTO.

 The office can create no-code development best practices and spread them throughout the company, ensuring that all teams (technical and non-technical) are on the same page.
 Other responsibilities could include the following:

-You can use the Center of Excellence (CoE) concept to manage your citizen development programme while adhering to agile principles.
+You can use the Center of Excellence (CoE) concept to manage your citizen development program while adhering to agile principles.
 In your CoE team, you can have application specialists, project managers, solution architects, and UX designers.

 In this model, you can give a tactical team the platform-level responsibilities of managing roles, rights, and permissions.
-The citizen developers can be given more skin in the game without compromising the privacy and security standards.
+The citizen developers can be given more skin in the game without compromising privacy and security standards.